fisheggg/SFXlearner/README.md

 This is the codebase for paper "Automatic Recognition of Cascaded Guitar Effects" at DAFX23.

-A bunch of rendered examples can be found here: https://github.com/fisheggg/SFXlearner/tree/main/dataset/rendered/00_BN1-129-Eb_comp_1.wav
+A bunch of rendered examples can be found [here](https://github.com/fisheggg/SFXlearner/tree/main/dataset/rendered/00_BN1-129-Eb_comp_1.wav).

+Please refer to the colab notebook for a run through of the workflow.

 ## Effects list